andjelx/bridgectl/README.md

 - Run bridge containers in Kubernetes
   - After importing your kubeconfig file, you can spin up bridge agent containers in a Kubernetes cluster
 - Manage bridge containers in Docker or Kubernetes
-  - View configuration settings and resource utilization of bridge containers
+  - View configuration settings of bridge containers or delete bridge containers
-  - Delete a bridge container
   - View current bridge agent activity (standard output logs)
-  - Show metrics about resource utilization
+  - Show snapshot metrics about resource utilization

 ### Terms of Use
 This repo contains utilities and source code example files for creating and running Tableau bridge Linux containers.
 These scripts may be useful but are unsupported.
 Please get help from other users on the Tableau Community Forums.